 Solid gold is one of the most valuable forms of jewelry you can buy.
 Part of this reason is that gold is rare.
 To put it into perspective for you, the entire world pours more steel every hour than it has poured gold since the beginning of recorded history.

 When it comes to the purity of the gold, it is expressed as carats or karats.
-The purest is 24-karats and features a very yellow color with soft texture.
-Our specialty is 10-karat and 14-karats because it makes it more durable for everyday wear and doesn’t break the bank.
+The purest is 24-karats and features a very yellow color with a soft texture.
+We offer 10-karat and 14-karats because it makes it more durable for everyday wear and doesn’t break the bank.
 Read our FAQ for more on purity.

 The benefit of buying a solid gold necklace is simple: it will always hold value over time and it will last forever as long as it is cared for properly.

-Gold plated jewelry is the lowest quality that you can buy.
-If you’re broke and want people to think you have money, this type of jewelry is for you.
+Gold plated jewelry is the lowest quality option but also has the lowest price tag.
 The process of creation is much different than that of solid gold.

-‘Plating’ refers to a process where a very thin layer of gold (and we’re talking very very thing) is electrically charged onto a metal.
+‘Plating’ refers to a process where a very thin layer of gold (and we’re talking very very thin) is electrically charged onto a metal.
 This type of jewelry has an average lifespan of up to a year which is why you often see companies saying their jewelry has a lifetime warranty.
-It’s very cheap to produce so they toss it like trash and send out a new one.
+It’s very cheap to produce so they toss it in the trash and send out a new one.

 Since it has such a small amount of gold, any friction will cause the plating to rub off quickly, leaving only a piece of dull metal.
 This is where the infamous ‘green neck’ problem happens.
 Most metals that are used in gold plated jewelry tend to turn your skin green or cause allergic reactions.